 Taking photographs of local people in your travels is a great way to give others a greater insight into a country's people and culture.
 Plus, getting to know them is its own reward, an enriching experience.

-Why not give some of these travel photography suggestions a try the next time you're on a global adventure?
-You could be pleasantly surprised by the outcomes!
+Why not try some of these travel photography suggestions the next time you're on a global adventure?
+You might be pleasantly surprised by the results!

 This story is brought to you in partnership with PhotoDiva.